shraiyya/shraiyya/README.md

 <h2 align="center">Hello there!
 My name is Shreya Pawaskar. 👋🤓</h2>
-<p align="left">I'm currently a student pursuing my Bachelor of Technology at Cummins College of Engineering Pune.
+<p align="left">I'm currently a student pursuing MCS at UCI.
+I have worked as Technology Analyst in Citi till July 2023.
 I'm passionate about machine learning.
 I am a hackathon enthusiast and has participated in hackathons like the Smart India Hackathon 2020 and IBM Call for Code 2020.
 I was also an active volunteer in the Bhumi Paws Pune NGO.
 I have won the Techgig Geek Goddess American Express AI ML Hackathon in 2021.
 </p>